Eating Disorder Symptoms & Signs

 Eating disorder facts and statistics

-The National Eating Disorders Association reports that a little more than 6% of individuals battle with an eating disorder at some point in their lives.
-Sadly, those with eating disorders are at a greater risk for suicidal ideation and suicide attempts.
-Those who develop eating disorders tend to begin displaying symptoms at a median age of 12 to 13 years of age.
+The National Eating Disorders Association reported that as of 2024, approximately 9% of people battle eating disorders at some point in their lives.
+Sadly, those who have eating disorders are at a greater risk of developing suicidal ideation and attempting suicide.
+Eating disorders often develop at a young age, with the median age of onset being around 12 and 13 years of age.

 Causes and Risk Factors